Venezuela to give COVAX ultimatum to ship vaccines

 The Caribbean nation of 28 million people has received about 3.5 million Russian and Chinese vaccines since February.
 The vaccination rollout has been slow and confusing, according to specialists and Reuters witnesses.

-Venezuela has expressed interest in receiving the Johnson & Johnson (JNJ.N) and Novavax (NVAX.O) vaccines through COVAX.
+Venezuela has expressed interest in receiving the Johnson & Johnson and Novavax vaccines through COVAX.

 About 30,000 doses of Cuban vaccine candidate Abdala have arrived in Venezuela for a study.